Become member

 8. Supporting members are accepted after a written application by the Board.

-9. Honorary members and presidents are elected by the General Meeting upon proposal of the board.
+9. Honorary members and presidents are elected by the General Meeting upon proposal of the Board.
 Members can suggest suitable persons to the board.

 If you want to become a member of ERA please contact ERA Secretariat.
 See contact information at the buttom of this website.